PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 #  What's Eating Python performance - Piotr Przymus
 Have you ever wondered how to speed up your code in Python?
 This presentation will show you how to start.
 I will begin with a guide how to locate performance bottlenecks and then give you some tips how to speed up your code.
-Also I would like to discuss how to avoid premature optimization as it may be ‘the root of all evil’ (at least according to D. Knuth).
+Also I would like to discuss how to avoid premature optimisation as it may be ‘the root of all evil’ (at least according to D. Knuth).

 ## Introduction

-Code optimization is an important aspect of development process, but when done improperly it may do more harm than good.
+Code optimisation is an important aspect of development process, but when done improperly it may do more harm than good.
-This talk is intended as a gentle introduction into good practices in Python code optimization.
+This talk is intended as a gentle introduction into good practices in Python code optimisation.
-Certainly this does not exhaust the topic, and there are various great resources where you can find more on Python optimization, see references for some starting points.
+Certainly this does not exhaust the topic, and there are various great resources where you can find more on Python optimisation, see references for some starting points.

-This talk mainly focuses on Cpython (both >= 2.7 and >= 3.4) Python implementation.
+This talk mainly focuses on CPython (both >= 2.7 and >= 3.4) Python implementation.

 ## Improving the performance: overview

-### The root of all evil: premature optimization
+### The root of all evil: premature optimisation

 *Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
-We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil. ~ *
+We should forget about small efficiencies, say about 97% of the time: premature optimisation is the root of all evil. ~ *
 **Donald Knuth**, "Structured Programming With Go To Statements".

-In short premature optimization may be stated as optimizing code before knowing that we need to.
+In short premature optimisation may be stated as optimising code before knowing that we need to.
 This may be a dangerous practice that will impact on your productivity, readability of the code and ease of maintenance and debugging
 (it also may contradict many points of The Zen of Python).

-So it is important to learn how to do proper assessment of your code in terms of optimization needs.
+So it is important to learn how to do proper assessment of your code in terms of optimisation needs.
 (Remember that strong felling that your code falls into the remaining 3% does not count!)

-Yet do not be discoraged from learning the proper way of optimizing your code, and remember about second part of the previous quote:
+Yet do not be discoraged from learning the proper way of optimising your code, and remember about second part of the previous quote:

 *Yet we should not pass up our opportunities in that critical 3%.* **Donald Knuth**

-It also worth noting, that certain optimizations are part of good programming style and good practices, and therefore should not be considered as premature.
+It also worth noting, that certain optimisations are part of good programming style and good practices, and therefore should not be considered as premature.
 For example moving computations that do not depend on the loop, outside the loop, as this also improve code readability.

 #### Think before doing (Think before coding)